-Loznitsa is an artist who likes to switch between found-footage documentaries, shorts and fictional features.
-With Donbass, the director has mixed aesthetic forms for what often plays like a nightmarish mockumentary about nationalist identity and the often frightening daily occurrences and hardships dominating the Donbass region of the Ukraine, where pro-Russian citizens and militias battle against the ‘fascist’ government.
+Ukrainian director Sergei Loznitsa frequently switches between found-footage documentaries, shorts and narrative features.
+With his latest, Donbass, Loznitsa blends aesthetic forms for a nightmarish mockumentary about nationalist identity and the often frightening daily occurrences and hardships dominating the Donbass region of the Ukraine.

 The distinct blurring between fact and fiction begins immediately with an actor sat in a trailer, having makeup applied and moaning about her lot in life.
 But it isn’t a movie-within-a-movie that we’re seeing, but the commencement of a propaganda video detailing the savagery of the Ukraine government as it blows up those who identify as ethnic Russian willy-nilly.
 The film’s displays of humour give away to harsher scenes of brutality and intense moments where rural calm is suddenly disrupted by mortar explosions and transformed landscapes dotted with corpses.